Akinesia112/irdl/docs/contributor-guide/processing_flow.rst

    shared ``get`` pipeline: common parameter validation, cache path handling, retrieval/process orchestration, SOFA verification, and output conversion.

-Optional shared bases
+Optional Dataset Family classes
-   A Dataset family can introduce an intermediate base class when multiple Datasets share provider behavior or source layout.
-Do this only when the behavior is genuinely shared.
+   When several Datasets share dataset-specific steps in the get pipeline (see :ref:get-processing-flow), a Dataset Family class can be introduced to lift that shared logic into an intermediate base class.
+Do this only when the behavior is genuinely shared; otherwise keep it in the individual Dataset class.

-Concrete Dataset classes
+Individual Dataset classes
-   Each Dataset has one concrete class.
-Its public entry point is a typed ``get()`` classmethod that delegates to the shared pipeline.
+   Each Dataset is implemented as an individual class.
+Its typed get() classmethod delegates to the shared pipeline, while the class itself implements that pipeline's dataset-specific steps (see :ref:get-processing-flow).
 The typed signature and NumPy-style docstring are also used to generate CLI parameters and help text.

 Support modules
    Retrieval/repository helpers, CLI generation, logging/progress helpers, and small utility functions live outside the Dataset classes.

-Generic shape:
+Class hierarchy:

 .. code-block:: text

    BaseDataset
-   └── Optional shared base
+   └── Optional Dataset Family class
-       └── Concrete Dataset
+       └── Individual Dataset class

 Cache stages
 ------------